chevah/geck/docs/programming/testing.rst

-The *arrange* part might create multiple fixtures and initialize multiple object.
+The *arrange* part might create multiple fixtures and initialize multiple objects.
-To make the code easier to read and to make it easier to identify which object is targeted by the test name the system under test object as `sut`.
+To make the code easier to read and to make it easier to identify which object is targeted by the test, name the system under test object as `sut`.

 .. sourcecode:: python